-Make this delicious simple tomato sauce when there is an abundance of cherry or grape tomatoes.
-Freeze it as-is and serve on pasta or even as a tomato soup.–Susie Theodorou
+Make this delicious simple freezer tomato sauce recipe when there is an abundance of cherry or grape tomatoes.
+Pull it out of the deep freeze and serve on pasta or even as a tomato soup.–Susie Theodorou

 LC Tomato Sauce By the Truckload Note